 Injection point healing: There was no obvious difference in the amount of bleeding from injection points made at different times of the year, time of day, or weather condition (Table 2).
-When assessed in September, all the bleeds from injections made the previous November had dried up and hardened, as had a majority of the bleeds from February injections.
-As expected, a majority of bleeds from April and August injections were still soft, and in some cases very sticky.
-Monitoring of these bleeds will continue to determine the healing/hardening time.
-Minor cracking around the injection point, interpreted as part of the healing process, was noted in a majority of the November and February injection points (Figure 4).
+When assessed in April 2017, bleeds on all but three out of 140 injections made the previous to November 2016 had dried up and hardened.
+Only four of the 20 bleeds from the November 2016 injections were still soft, with remainder being hardened and dry.
+Minor cracking around the injection point, interpreted as part of the healing process, was noted in a majority of the injection points (Table 2, Figure 4).
+Observations on injection points and trunks will continue until August 2018 to determine if delayed trunk symptoms appear in response to injection.

 Table 2.
-Bleeds from water injection points following kauri trunk injection in various seasons, times of day and weather conditions, assessed in September 2016.
-Bleeding was assessed on a 1-5 scale, where 1 = nil or very small dribble, and 5 = a massive bleed.
+Bleeds from water injection points following kauri trunk injection in various seasons, times of day and weather conditions, assessed in April 2017.
+Bleeding was assessed on a 1 - 5 scale, where 1 = nil or very small dribble, and 5 = a massive bleed.
 The hardness was assessed by pressing a fingernail into the bleed, and scoring as 'hard', 'soft', 'sticky' or 'very sticky'.
+'Crack' indicates number of cases with minor cracking around the injection point (as shown in Fig. 4)